SPECIAL EDUCATIONAL NEEDS POLICY

 - Monitors and reviews the progress of the child.

-- Recommends either continuation, removal from register or upgrades to School Action (ESA).
+- Recommends either continuation, removal from monitoring register or upgrades to Additional School Intervention (ASI).

-Stage 2 (ASI) – The class teacher (supported by the SENco, if necessary) will;
+Stage 2 (ASI) – The class teacher (supported by the SENDco, if necessary) will;

-- Write a Learning Plan or SEMH support plan, in conjunction with parents and pupil and ensure the SENco has a copy.
+- Write a Learning Plan or SEMH support plan, in conjunction with parents and pupil and ensure the SENDco has a copy.

-- The class teacher will make sure that any relevant SEN information they may receive is passed on to the SENco and Headteacher, where appropriate.
+- The class teacher will make sure that any relevant SEND information they may receive is passed on to the SENDco and Headteacher, where appropriate.

 - Ensure that there is sufficient support within the classroom so that targets can be met.

 - Discuss strategies and teaching techniques and the efficient use of resources for assisting with the implementation of the Learning Plan.

 - Monitor and review the progress of the child, using the Assess, plan, do, review process.

-- Inform the parents every term of progress made.
+- Inform the parents every term of progress made – more often, if needed.

 - Recommend the continuation or removal from the register

-The class teacher and SENco (where necessary) will also
+The class teacher and SENDco (where necessary) will also

 - Consider and amends the Learning Plan in consultation with the parents, pupils and outside agencies.

 - Consider whether the pupil meets the criteria justifying application for an EHC plan.

 - Increase support within the class situation and review use of resources and teaching strategies.

 The advice of outside specialists may be sought at all stages.

-The LEA considers the need for a statutory assessment and, if appropriate, makes a multidisciplinary assessment.
+The Local Authority considers the need for a statutory assessment and, if appropriate, may agree to a multidisciplinary assessment.

-The LEA considers the need for an EHC plan based on evidence from the school and any outside agencies involved.
+The LA considers the need for an EHC plan based on evidence from the school, the Family and any outside agencies involved.
 The LA may then propose a Draft EHCP which will be discussed at an Outcomes Meeting.
 A decision is then made by the Local Authority as to whether an EHCP will be agreed.
 The LA, if appropriate, will monitor and review provision.